KubrickRubrik/MeowNews-App/README.md

 A small news viewer test project.

-## Description
+## Project settings
+To get and display a list of news, the resource API [newsapi](https://newsapi.org) is used

 ## Errors
-- If an error occurs `Error server api: 429`:
-  Too many API requests made.
-Access will be restored after a while.

-- If an error occurs `Error server api: 400`:
+- 1.If an error occurs `Error server api: 400`:
 Query parameters are set incorrectly.
 It may occur if you manually change the parameters of the GET request.
 - If an error occurs `Error server api: 401`:
 The current API key is no longer working.
 How to fix:
   Go to the site [newsapi](https://newsapi.org) and get a new Api key.
   Change the API key parameter in the file `ConfigRequestServer.dart`
+- If an error occurs `Error server api: 429`:
+  Too many API requests made.
+Access will be restored after a while.

-You need to get a new API key and change it in the file
+  To fix it, select another API key in the `ConfigRequestServer.dart` file or create your own.

 ## Used packages and plugins